kite-sdk/kite-docs/DatasetAPI.md

     },
     {
       "name": "id",
-      "type": "int"
+      "type": "long"
     }
   ]
 }
 ```
 Store the schema file in the `src/main/resources` directory in your Maven project.
-Maven looks in this directory for URIs with the prefix `resource:` by default.
+A URI that references `resource:` instructs Kite to look in the class path for the file and it will find it in the JAR at runtime.

 Once you have defined a schema, you can use `DatasetDescriptor.Builder()` to create a descriptor instance.